 At Dunton Green we inspire our children through a meaningful RE curriculum by exploring faiths and beliefs to develop their spiritual, moral and cultural awareness and be respectful members of society, who celebrate diversity.

-The principles of RE in Kent are:
+The principles of Religious Education in Kent are:

 - To know about and understand a range of religions and world views.

 - To express ideas and thoughts about the nature, significance and impact of religions and world views.

 - To gain and deploy skills needed to engage seriously with religions and world views.

 The curriculum is split into 3 distinct areas of learning:

 - Believing: Children will learn about religious beliefs, teachings, sources of religion, develop questions about meaning, purpose and truth.

 - Expressing: Children will learn about religious and spiritual forms of expression and develop questions regarding identity and diversity.

 - Living: Children will learn about religious practices and ways of living and develop questions about values and commitments.

 At Dunton Green we do this by encouraging the exploration of and response to key questions linked to believing, expressing and living, leading to a deeper understanding and appreciation of our diverse world and key global challenges.